 And Bisamberg is a beautiful word.
-This tour offers special views – unfamiliar ones – back across the city.
+This walk offers special views – unfamiliar ones – back across the city.
 It is a landscape of rolling green hills, trees, Heurigen and very few houses.

 Heurigen and Wienerlieder culture give this city a distinctive and dark culture which add atmosphere that visitors love.
 The wine taverns have a strict idea of which food to accompany their wine, can only serve their own creations, they can only open in certain periods, and hang a branch outside their bar to show they are serving.
 Wine is a rich part of Vienna’s history, and present.
-Around 80% of the wine produced is white, with G’mischter Satz, a cuvee, being a variety the city specialises in. the name of wine can be endlessly played with, in terms of mash-ups and tipsy conversations.
-But what exactly is this wine, why is it so special, and why does it feature on so few Vienna restaurant lists.
+Around 80% of the wine produced is white, with G’mischter Satz, a cuvee, being a variety the city specialises in (the name of this wine can be endlessly played with, in terms of mash-ups and tipsy conversations).
+But what exactly is this wine, why is it so special, and why does it feature on so few Vienna restaurant lists?
 Sturmzeit is a distinctive moment in our annual culinary culture, and a shock to visitors, seeing locals drinking half litres of wine.

 And this is a proper walk, so please bring good shoes for a longer trek.
 For space and place, the walking is more important than the drinking.

 Descriptions of wine can be both poetic and ridiculous.
-We will discuss a few of Euge’s favourites from the British press on our tour: Vigorous, cheeky, Sensuous, Racy, Feminine, Rugged yet dainty, Farmyard, Goaty, Seductive, Depth, Curious, Complex, Rounded, Bright, Wow factor, Whoosh, Full-on, Brad Pitt sort of vintage, Oomph, A slight hum in the mouth.
+We will discuss a few favourites from the British press on our walk: vigorous, cheeky, sensuous, racy, feminine, rugged yet dainty, farmyard, goaty, seductive, depth, curious, complex, rounded, bright, wow factor, whoosh, full-on, Brad Pitt sort of vintage, oomph, a slight hum in the mouth.

 Take lovely tram 31 ride to meet us.
 Euge will be on it, from his Grätzl, Karmeliterviertel right up there, if you want to join him on the ride, leaving Schottenring at 16:05.

-Euge promises to drink a glass in every Heurigen, so you may hear some songs by the end!
-It will be loud!
+He promises to drink a glass in every Heurigen, so you may hear some songs by the end!
+It will be loud.
 And joyous.

 Singles specially welcome on this walk.